 For holistic understanding, stick to horizontal and vertical reading.

 Couple a deep analysis of previous year’s questions with the trending UPSC topics.

-Seek assistance of the experienced players, such as the best IAS coaching institute in Delhi, teachers, and successful candidates.
+Seek assistance of the experienced players, such as the best UPSC coaching institute in Delhi, teachers, and successful candidates.
 Team up with the peers group that is cooperative, focused and wise.

 Cover each topic while making notes in such a way that a cursory glance will be enough to revise, rather than being a bookworm.

 Choose your IAS study material for self-preparation and standard books.
 Be selective and stick around a few ones instead of a pile of books.